 Governments pump millions of euros a year into their health systems to solve the problems of heart disease and other diseases associated with poor health.
 I do not understand why a large proportion of that money is not invested in the development of nutritional educational programmes for young people.

-In my view the issue needs to be tackled at the grassroots and we need to start thinking more along the lines of ?prevention being better that cure?.
+In my view, the issue needs to be tackled at the grassroots and we need to start thinking more along the lines of prevention being better than cure.
 We need to think about changing the way we educate young people on exercise, nutrition and cooking.
 I was in my late teens before I was able to cook a healthy meal!
 I know adults who still cannot cook a healthy meal.
 Seriously?
 Then we wonder why people are unhealthy?

 Travel to any country in the Mediterranean and every meal you eat will contain fresh wholesome foods.
 Similarly, watch the locals and their active way of life.
 Sure, the weather of each country may limit what you can do outside, but that does not mean that it should not be used as an excuse.